 This homemade hot chocolate mix recipe makes the perfect cup of luxurious instant hot cocoa whether you mix it with milk or with water.
 Be sure to make extra for holiday gifting.

-My homemade hot chocolate mix is the dee-luxe version of those packaged hot cocoa mixes you grew up with
+the dee-luxe version of packaged hot cocoa mixes you grew up with

-There are a few secret ingredients that make this instant hot cocoa work
+secret ingredients (that make this hot cocoa mix the best)

 These special ingredients amp up the flavor and richness so that when you whip up a cup of hot chocolate it’s full bodied and chocolatey, not thin and watery.